 SARE in Your State

 Within each state, agricultural educators work directly with farmers and ranchers to further sustainable agriculture production and marketing practices.
-Through a program called the Professional Development Program (PDP), SARE state ag coordinators provide support for sustainable agriculture education and outreach strategies.
-Refer to your respective state to determine who the state ag coordinators are for your state.
+Through a program called the Professional Development Program (also known as PDP), SARE state ag coordinators provide support for sustainable agriculture education and outreach strategies.
 Begun in 1994, PDP supports Cooperative Extension agents, Natural Resources Conservation Service (NRCS) staff, mentor farmers, and other agricultural educators.

-The SARE PDP receives about $4.5 million each year from Congressional allocations and funds activities that educate agriculture professionals in up-to-date strategies and technologies to help farmers and ranchers increase profits and lessen environmental impacts.
+The SARE PDP funds activities that educate agriculture professionals in up-to-date strategies and technologies to help farmers and ranchers increase profits and lessen environmental impacts.
 PDP operates via a competitive grants program, known as the Professional Development Program Grant, and through trainings and other educational/outreach activities developed and conducted by the SARE state ag coordinators.

 SARE state ag coordinators are vital for expanding sustainable agriculture training for agricultural professionals who will then help producers transition to a more sustainable agriculture.
 The SARE PDP is a “train the trainer” program.
 As a result, farmers are not the focus of the training, but are the ultimate beneficiaries.
-Due to the diversity of the Southern Region, each state develops its own methods for disseminating SARE program opportunities, as well as the results of research and education grants.
-The SARE state ag coordinator is a 25 percent minimum position within the 1862 and/or 1890 land-grant universities in the state.
+Each state develops its own methods for disseminating SARE program opportunities, as well as the results of research and education grants.

 Role of State Coordinators

-Refer to your respective state to determine who the state ag coordinators are for the 1862 and 1890 land-grant institutions.
-According to the 1990 Farm Bill legislation, the SARE state coordinator is responsible for developing and implementing a statewide training program for agricultural professionals and educators who provide information to producers about agricultural production and conservation.
+The SARE state ag coordinator is responsible for developing and implementing a statewide training program for agricultural professionals and educators who provide information to producers about agricultural production and marketing.
 In working toward this broad goal, day-to-day activities would likely include these main areas:

 • Promotion, networking and coordination of SARE grant opportunities, training activities, and educational materials.
-These could be provided by SARE Outreach, Appropriate Technology Transfer for Rural Areas (ATTRA), the Southern Sustainable Agriculture Working Group (SSAWG) and other NGOs.
-SARE state ag coordinators will get input from field staff and other educators about their sustainable agriculture training needs and share program opportunities.
+SARE state ag coordinators get input from field staff and other educators about their sustainable agriculture training needs and share program opportunities.

 • Communication, reporting and evaluation.
 SARE PDP strives for a minimum of paperwork but annual reports are due to the regional PDP office to document training efforts in your state.